Thomas G. Dietterich

 methods for collecting, analyzing, and visualizing data on the

 structure and function of ecosystems.
-It is an instance of an
+It is part of the larger field

-Oregon State is also part of the NSF Expedition in
+Oregon State is also part of the Institute for

 problems in ecosystem science and sustainable management of the